 - Using sensitivity toothpaste with active ingredients like strontium chloride or potassium nitrate, which are effective in treating sensitivity.
 Continue using it even if the sensitivity goes away.

-- Avoiding highly acidic foods like citrus fruits, tea, and soda, which can increase sensitivity and lessen the effectiveness of sensitivity toothpaste.
+- Avoid highly acidic foods like citrus fruits, tea, and soda because they can make sensitivity worse and reduce how well sensitivity toothpaste works.

 No, the ER won’t pull a broken tooth.
 They will refer you to a dentist for treatment.
 Emergency rooms are typically not equipped to handle routine dental procedures such as tooth extractions.
-They prioritize life-threatening emergencies and may not have the resources to perform non-urgent dental procedures.
+They prioritize life-threatening emergencies and don’t have the resources to perform non-urgent dental procedures.

-The ER considers dental issues as non-emergencies, so it’s best to have a dentist or oral surgeon address them in a dental office setting.
+The ER considers dental issues as non-emergencies.
+It’s best to have a dentist or oral surgeon address them in a dental office setting.

 A dental emergency is any sudden issue that needs immediate care from a dentist.
 This includes things like a toothache, a knocked-out tooth, or a broken tooth.
 Contact Kildaire Family & Cosmetic Dentistry if you need emergency dental care in Cary, NC.
 Call 919-823-7107, or request an appointment with Dr. Zhang on our website for non-emergencies.